samhdd/OHS-Construction/CI-CD.md

 - Check `FTP_USERNAME` and `FTP_PASSWORD`.
 - Note: FTP usernames often require the full structure `user@domain.com`.

+### Error: "552 Disk full" or "Quota exceeded"

+- **Cause**: The hosting account has reached its disk space limit.
+- **Solution**:
+  1. Log in to cPanel.
+  2. Check "Disk Usage" in the Files section.
+  3. Delete unnecessary files (e.g., `error_log` files in `public_html`, old backups, or contents of `.trash`).
+  4. Empty the specific email trash folders if email is sharing the quota.

 ### Files not updating

 - Browser cache may be holding old versions.
 Test in Incognito/Private mode.